Rollovers and Blowouts

 The number of rollovers has gone up significantly as the total volume of pickup trucks, SUVs and passenger vans have flooded the market in the last 20 years.

 SUVs account for the highest death toll in rollovers.
 Many of these accidents are due to some extent because of their poor suspension, tire tread failure, weak brakes, and tread separation.
 These top heavy vehicles don’t handle rapid maneuvers, such as sudden braking and other emergency highway situations, very well.
-The Flynn Law Firm is an auto defect law firm representing those injured in SUV rollovers, Ford E-350 Van rollovers, Suzuki rollovers, Cooper tire blowouts and tread separations, and all other types of automotive product cases.
-Jonah Flynn is committed to representing those injured in Atlanta auto accidents, Savannah car wrecks, and those involved in automobile accidents anywhere else in the Country where a defective vehicle caused the injury.
+The Flynn Law Firm is an auto defect law firm representing those injured in SUV rollovers, Ford E-350 Van rollovers, tire blowouts and tread separations, and all other types of automotive product cases.

-Beyond the impact itself, the driver and others inside can face injuries from a crushed roof, defective seatbelts, unsafe windows, fuel-induced fire, windshield glass and door latches and locks opening.
+Beyond the impact itself, the driver and others inside can face injuries from a crushed roof, defective seatbelts, unsafe windows, defective seats, fuel-induced fire, windshield glass and door latches and locks opening.

 One of the most common causes of SUV rollovers is tire blowouts.
 Because of its top-heavy design and high center of gravity, an SUV is far more likely to roll over than a car if it has a tire blowout.